 This recipe starts with the soaking of white bread in milk.
 This will keep the meatballs perfectly tender, and moist.
 Tear the bread and let it soak in the milk for 10 minutes.

 Once you have your mixture all put together, use a scale to portion the meatballs out into 9, 9-ounce meatballs.
-Or evenly separate them out.
+Or evenly portion them out.

 Place the meatballs on a sheet pan and roast them in the oven until they brown slightly on the outside.
 Then place them in a pot with the tomato sauce and cover them with some of it.
 Simmer until cooked through and a thermometer inserted in the middle reads 150˚F.